Sue and Sunny: Career

 Born Yvonne Wheatman ('Sue') in 1949 and Heather Wheatman ('Sunny') in 1951 in Madras, India, they made their recording debut together in 1963 under the name The Myrtelles, with their cover version of Lesley Gore's "Just Let Me Cry" on the independent Oriole record label.
 The single was not commercially successful.
 The girls then released two singles under the name of Sue and Sunshine before settling on the name Sue and Sunny.
 Whilst recording with songwriter and producer Kenny Lynch the girls changed their name to The Stockingtops at his request, but decided it was not for them and reverted to Sue and Sunny.
 In 1965, they sang backing vocals on Alex Harvey's single, "Agent OO Soul" / "Go Away Baby" (Fontana – TF 610), produced by Chris Blackwell of Island Records.

-In 1966, when Sunny (the younger of the pair) was still only 15, the two turned professional doing the cabaret circuit.
-After three years they decided that their audiences were too old for them, and went to Germany to play the airbase circuit, where, despite releasing two German singles, they still felt out of place and returned to London.
+In 1966, when Sunny (the younger of the pair) was 15, the two turned professional doing the cabaret circuit.
+After three years they decided that their audiences were too old for them, and went to Germany to play the airbase circuit, where, after releasing two German singles, they still felt out of place and returned to London.

 Whilst in London they were asked to do a session as backing singers for Lesley Duncan.
-The session went well and suddenly the duo found themselves in demand, recording with, amongst many others, The Ace Kefford Stand, Dusty Springfield, Python Lee Jackson, Elton John, Cerrone, Love Affair, Lulu, Mott the Hoople, Peter Wyngarde, T. Rex, Tom Jones, David Bowie, and Joe Cocker.
+The session went well and the duo found themselves in demand, recording with, amongst many others, The Ace Kefford Stand, Dusty Springfield, Python Lee Jackson, Elton John, Cerrone, Love Affair, Lulu, Mott the Hoople, Peter Wyngarde, T. Rex, Tom Jones, David Bowie,Spooky Tooth (Spooky Two 1969), and Joe Cocker.
 It was the Cocker sessions, and in particular "With a Little Help from My Friends", where Sunny sang with Madeline Bell and Rosetta Hightower, that propelled the girls into the limelight.
-When "With A Little Help" reached number one in the UK Singles Chart they found themselves accompanying Cocker on several television programmes including Top of the Pops.
-They now worked with artists as diverse as James Last, Frank Zappa, Giorgio Moroder, and Brotherhood of Man, with whom they charted in 1970 with the hit single, "United We Stand".
+When "With A Little Help from My Friends" reached number one in the UK Singles Chart they found themselves accompanying Cocker on several television programmes including Top of the Pops.
+They worked with artists as diverse as Frank Zappa, Giorgio Moroder, and Brotherhood of Man, with whom they charted in 1970 with the hit single, "United We Stand".
 In March 1972, they just missed the UK top 30 with the single "Third Finger, Left Hand", released under the name The Pearls, a group name that was more successful with the personnel of Lyn Cornell and Ann Simmons.